Older sister Jackie and I agree:

 “What if someone did/said that to you?”

 Ouch, that was a particularly effective one.
 We were never allowed to be mean to disadvantaged kids or people with a physical restriction.
-We were taught that there is a why behind a person who is slow, or someone walking with a white cane, or who has a hook for a hand.
-We were taught that while they may be wearing their “disability” on the outside, if we treated them with anything less than proper regard, we were wearing our meanness right out in the open for the world to see—and that was worse.
+They taught us that there is a why behind a person who is slow, or someone walking with a white cane, or who has a hook for a hand.
+Our parents explained that while a person may be wearing their “disability” on the outside, if we treated them with anything less than proper regard, we wore our meanness in the open for the world to see.
+And that was worse.
 In this day of cyber bullying running rampant, this is a good lesson to keep teaching children.

 “Respect your elders.”